Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Experimental results

-The third case is an example of partial surface registration.
-Two human faces are cut into two partial faces, both of whose nose and mouth are remained.
-In Fig.\ref{fig:part1_part2_3 mesh_highlighted}, the first two columns show the conformal parameterization of the moving surface and the target static tooth surface, respectively.
-There are 3 regions (bridge of nose, nose and mouth) selected on each surface for alignment and are highlighted in Fig.\ref{fig:part1_part2_3 mesh_highlighted}.
-And to perform Qiu's method, we select seven landmarks, two in bridge of nose, three in nose and two in mouth, respectively.
-In this example, the weights of intensity matching loss $E_{\text{I}}$, landmark matching loss $E_{\text{pc}}$, angle distortion loss $E_{\text{BC}}$ and smoothness loss $E_{\text{smooth}}$ are 1, 2e-1, 1e-3 and 1e-3, respectively.
-We compare our result with that of LSQC.
-As shown in Fig.\ref{fig:part2_part1_mapping_bc_intensity_comparison}, our approach demonstrated its most significant advantage in reducing distortion.
-The angular distortion was reduced by an impressive 39.4\% (from 0.1464 to 0.0887).
-The average intensity mismatch error was also reduced by 3.06\% (from 0.0327 to 0.0317).
-Qualitatively, our method produced a more plausible and reasonable correspondence; the resulting overlap region in the source mesh correctly avoided the eye region, an anatomical feature not present in the target partial face.
-In contrast, the LSQC method produced an overlap that incorrectly extended to the eye region, see Fig.\ref{fig:part1_part2_overlap_region_in_two_mesh}.
-The registration result in the 2D domain is shown in the third column of Fig.\ref{fig:part1_part2_3 mesh_highlighted}.
+The second example is the registration of two partial human faces, which are obtained from the FaMoS Dataset\cite{TMPEH:CVPR:2023}.
+Each subject was cropped so that the nose and mouth regions remain while the eyes and surrounding regions were partially removed.
+In Figure \ref{fig:part1_part2_3 mesh_highlighted}, the first two columns show the conformal parameterizations of the moving and target partial faces, respectively.
+There were 3 regions (bridge of nose, nose and mouth) selected on each surface for alignment and are highlighted in Figure \ref{fig:part1_part2_3 mesh_highlighted}.
+And to perform Qiu's method, we selected seven landmarks, two in bridge of nose, three in nose and two in mouth, respectively.
+In this example, the weights of intensity matching loss $E_{\text{I}}$, landmark matching loss $E_{\text{pc}}$, angle distortion loss $E_{\text{BC}}$ and smoothness loss $E_{\text{smooth}}$ were 1, 5e-1, 1e-2 and 1e-3, respectively.
+We compared our result with that of LSQC.
+As shown in Figure \ref{fig:part2_part1_mapping_bc_angle_intensity_comparison}, our approach demonstrates its most significant advantage in reducing distortion.
+The average BC norm was reduced by an impressive 23.7\% (from 0.1439 to 0.1098).
+Consistent with this, the mean angle distortion was also decreased by 23.5\% (from $9.123^\circ$ to $6.983^\circ$) The average intensity mismatch error was also reduced by 26.0\% (from 0.0327 to 0.0242).
+Qualitatively, our method produced a more reasonable correspondence; the resulting overlap region in the source mesh correctly avoided the eye region, an anatomical feature not present in the target partial face.
+In contrast, the LSQC method produced an overlap that incorrectly extended to the eye region, see Figure \ref{fig:part1_part2_overlap_region_in_two_mesh}.
+The registration result in the 2D domain is shown in the rightmost of Figure \ref{fig:part1_part2_3 mesh_highlighted}.
 The green mesh is the deformed mesh from the source mesh under the bijective deformation map with the blue highlighted regions overlapping orange highlighted regions in the target mesh.